department-of-veterans-affairs/vets-website/_healthcare/apply.md

 <div markdown="1">
 ### How long will it take to process your application?

 Less than one week.
 If more than a week has passed since you submitted your application and you have not heard back, do not apply again.
-Call **1-877-222-VETS**.
+Call **1-877-222-VETS**(8387) option 2.

-**Note:** When you apply online you will receive a confirmation number.
-Keep that number for your records.

 ### Are you eligible for VA health care?